Skip to the main content.

 2. Not Tracking Labor Costs in Real Time

-If you only review labor once a month, you’ll miss the warning signs until the damage is done.
+If you only review labor once a month, you’ll miss the warning signs until the damage occurs.
 Weekly, and ideally daily, visibility is how operators prevent “quiet creep” from turning into a crisis.

 What to monitor daily: